Abdulla4Gamer/7B-Music-Bot/Readme.md

-type node . in the terminal and the bot will turn on ;)
+type "node ." in the terminal and the bot will turn on ;)